osohq/oso/new-docs/content/any/learn/policies/examples/context/index.md

 {{% exampleGet "envClass" %}}

 The above class exposes a `var` method that reads the application’s environment variables and returns the requested value.
-We register the class with oso, allowing us to instantiate it in the policy.
+We register the class with Oso, allowing us to instantiate it in the policy.

 We can add a new `allow` rule that permits an actor to access a resource if the